evemuproject/evemu_server/sql/README.md

 These scripts manage the importing and dumping of SQL tables for EVEmu.

+## Manual Installation

-To install, edit install.sh for pertinent information and run.
+To install the SQL tables, edit install.sh for pertinent information and run.

 To dump existing database, edit dump.sh and run.